 The first piece that starts your antique collection could be an heirloom passed to you, or it could be a special find, discovered on an antique website or in a shop.
 No matter how or why you decide to begin collecting antique jewellery, there are some steps you’ll want to take to develop your knowledge.

 Understand the definition of antique jewellery

 Strictly speaking, the word antique is ascribed to any piece over 100 years old.
 Anything between 20 and 99 years old is considered “vintage”.
-The terms vintage and antique tend to be interchangeable, especially in the UK, so best not to worry too much about them.
-The word “estate” often crops on when dealing with second hand jewellery; this merely means the piece has come from an estate, i.e. a previous owner, rather than from a particular time period.
+The terms vintage and antique tend to be interchangeable, especially in the UK, and you can learn about the distinctions here.
+The word “estate” often crops on when dealing with second-hand jewellery; this merely means the piece has come from an estate, i.e. a previous owner, rather than from a particular time period.

 As a collector of antique jewellery, you should be aware of items described as ‘antique style.’ – This term indicates that the piece is a modern reproduction.
 Accessories such as tiaras, barrettes, or even small handbags might be considered jewellery if they are jewel-encrusted.

 Consider why you want to collect jewellery

 Before you begin collecting, consider your motivations.
 What do you love about antique jewellery?
 Is there a particular era you are drawn to?
 Do you want to collect jewellery purely to wear and enjoy them?
 Or are you collecting with a view to selling?
 Asking these questions will help you to reflect the sort of piece you might want to buy and help you to establish your budget.